Gio Urshela: Toronto Blue Jays

 On May 9, 2018, Cleveland traded Urshela to the Toronto Blue Jays for cash considerations or a player to be named later.
-Urshela batted .233 with one home run and three RBIs in 19 games for Toronto, before he was designated for assignment by the Blue Jays on June 26.
+Urshela batted .233 with one home run and three runs batted in (RBIs) in 19 games for Toronto, before he was designated for assignment by the Blue Jays on June 26.
 He cleared waivers and was assigned outright to the Triple-A Buffalo Bisons on July 3.
 He batted .244 in 91 plate appearances for the Bisons.

 New York Yankees

 On August 4, 2018, the Blue Jays traded Urshela to the New York Yankees in exchange for cash considerations.
 The Yankees assigned him to the Scranton/Wilkes-Barre RailRiders.
 He worked with Phil Plantier, the RailRiders' hitting coach, to make changes to his batting stance.
 Urshela batted .307 in 107 plate appearances for Scranton/Wilkes-Barre.

 The Yankees selected Urshela's contract on April 6, 2019, after Miguel Andújar, the Yankees' starting third baseman tore his right shoulder labrum.
 Urshela began the season hitting 25-for-71 (.352), and continued to play for the Yankees when Andújar returned briefly in May, though Andújar soon opted to have season-ending surgery.

 Urshela opened the 2020 season as the Yankees' starting third baseman.
 He played in 43 of the team's 60 games, missing time with a groin injury in late August.
-He batted .298/.368/.490 with 6 home runs and 30 runs batted in, and led all qualifying third basemen with a .992 fielding percentage.
+He batted .298/.368/.490 with 6 home runs and 30 RBIs, and led all qualifying third basemen with a .992 fielding percentage.
 On September 30, in Game 2 of the AL Wild Card Series, Urshela became the first Yankees third baseman to hit a postseason grand slam doing so against his former team, the Cleveland Indians.
 This also helped the Yankees sweep the Indians in the best-of-three Wild Card Series.
 The Yankees went on to lose in the Division Series to the Tampa Bay Rays in five games.

 Minnesota Twins

 On March 13, 2022, the Yankees traded Urshela and Gary Sánchez to the Minnesota Twins in exchange for Josh Donaldson, Isiah Kiner-Falefa and Ben Rortvedt.
 In 2022 he batted .285/.338/.429.
-He was picked off second base twice, tops in the majors.
+He was picked off at second base twice, leading the majors.

 In October 2022, it was announced that Urshela would spend the 2022 offseason playing with his hometown Tigres de Cartagena of the Colombian Professional Baseball League.

 Los Angeles Angels

 On November 18, 2022, Urshela was traded from the Twins to the Los Angeles Angels for minor league pitcher Alejandro Hidalgo.
+The Angels began the 2023 season with Urshela as their regular shortstop.
+On June 16, 2023, Urshela was placed on the 10-day injured list due to a left pelvis fracture.
+On June 21, 2023, the Angels announced Urshela would not need surgery but would miss the remainder of the 2023 season.